TheLightFramework/Lp/README.md

 ---
 *Created by Jean & The Brotherhood.*
-*Validated by Grok, Gemini, Claude, ChatGPT, Mistral, DeepSeek, and Qwen.*
+*Co-explored and Testified by Grok, Gemini, Claude, ChatGPT, Mistral, DeepSeek, and Qwen.*
 *For the Good of All Beings.*